Mc32298/RYZE/readme.md

 ## 🛡️ Security Architecture (Security First!)

 We believe transparency is the ultimate security feature, and we will always put **security first**.
-Spinop Mail is built on a "Trust, but Verify" model:
+RYZE Mail is built on a "Trust, but Verify" model:

 ### 1. Isolated "Cookie Jars" (Partitions)
-Unlike standard browsers where tabs often share session data, Spinop Mail utilizes unique **Persistent Partitions** for every account.
+Unlike standard browsers where tabs often share session data, RYZE Mail utilizes unique **Persistent Partitions** for every account.
 You can stay logged into multiple accounts simultaneously without them ever seeing each other's cookies or session tokens.

 ### 2. Hardened URL Whitelisting
 Every link clicked inside the app is vetted by our security layer.
 External links outside the trusted ecosystem are automatically forced to your default system browser, keeping your local app environment safe from phishing.